Security and Authentication

 How do I change my CINNOX password?

-To change your password, go to My Account on the navigation menu, then click on the Edit button.
-Click on the pencil icon on the rightmost side of the Password section to change your password.
-You can also reset your password at the CINNOX login page by clicking Forgot Password.
+To change your password, go to My Account on the navigation menu and click the Edit button.
+Click the pencil icon on the rightmost side of the Password section to change your password.

 I have forgotten my CINNOX login email and password.
 How can I recover it?

-To recover your CINNOX login credentials, please contact your Staff Administrators.
+To recover your CINNOX login credentials, don't hesitate to get in touch with your Staff Administrator.

 How can I find my password if I forget or lose it?